chadselph/akka-smpp/README.md

 ### Todo
-- Tests
-- EnquireLink timer
-- Reading incoming PDUs
-- Several parameter types need write implementations
-- Solve commandLength problem
-- Server example
 - Parse valid TLVs
+- Framework for validating Bind / BindResp in server
+- Switch out Enumeration for something better with AnyVal
+- More PDU Builders
+- Rewrite TCP layer in new akka-stream

 ## Example Usage
 See Demo.scala for an example usage of an SMPP Client